tfausak/purescript-neon/README.md

   additive identity.
 That's recommended, but not necessary.

 - There should be no type class hierarchy.
-This means `Zero` does not imply `Add`.
+This means `Zero` does not imply `HasAdd`.
 If you need both, add both to your type signature.

 - There should be as few operators as possible.
 This means `<$>` does not exist.
 Use `map` instead.